How to Conquer Your Mountain of Laundry

 Assignment for Week 2

-• Download and print the weekly cleaning checklist at the bottom of the post.
+• Download and print the weekly cleaning checklist.
 I post mine next to the sink.

 • Maintain your habit of cleaning the dishes after every meal and/or running the dishwasher after supper.